-So far, the attaint procedure has performed steps 1, 2, and 3.
+So far, the attaint procedure has performed steps 1 on page 11-52, 2 on page 11-52, and 3 on page 11-52.
 The first DEFINE statement declares a collection variable that holds the entire collection stored in one row of numbers.

 The second DEFINE statement declares an element variable that holds an element of the collection.
 In this case, the element variable is itself a collection variable because it holds a SET.
-The SELECT statement selects the entire collection from one row into the collection variable, list_var.
+The SELECT statement selects the entire collection from one row into the collection variable, list var.

-Figure 11-98 shows how to declare a cursor so that you can move through the elements of the outer collection.
+The following figure shows how to declare a cursor so that you can move through the elements of the outer collection.